chrisdeso/Memory-Visualization/README.md

 # Stack and Heap Memory Visualization Tool

 A simple visualization tool that helps you see what's happening in memory for small C++ programs.
-Created by CS3339 students for the Spring 2025 term project.
+For CS3339 (Computer Architecture) at Texas State University - Spring 2025.

 ## What does this do?